AntonioSkara132/LangPathModel/README.md

 **NEW**

-Because of increasing size of our data we decided to put comined data on hugging face.
+Because of increasing size of our data we decided to put combined data on hugging face.

 Link to hugging face is [here](https://huggingface.co/datasets/Tonio123/CaptyShapes)